 Very few distilleries remained open, with only three brands remaining, Bushmills, Jameson and Powers.

 That is until today.
 The Irish Whiskey industry is currently experiencing a boom, with the number of distilleries exploding across the country.

 The industry crawled along over the last century, with a distillery or brand popping up every now and then.
 But in the past decade interest in Irish Whiskey has soared and new brands are being founded all the time.

-Which to try?Let’s take a look at some of the best:
+Let’s take a look at some of the best:

-Perhaps one of the best Irish Whiskies on the market as well as a brilliant example of a single pot still, you can’t go wrong with a Redbreast 12 Year Old.
-This award winning malt impresses year on year, and has caught the eye of critics such as Jim Murray.
+Perhaps one of the best Irish Whiskies on the market as well as a brilliant example of a single pot still, you can’t go wrong with a Redbreast 12-Year-Old.
+This award-winning malt impresses year on year and has caught the eye of critics such as Jim Murray.

 The nose opens with sweet nuts and citrus peels.
 The palate is rich and oily, with lots of spice and a Christmas cake-like appeal.
-It is packed with dried fruits, almonds, pecans and marzipan.
+It is packed with dried fruits, almonds, pecans, and marzipan.
 The finish is dry and smooth, with more spice and sweet nuts.

-Another well-loved single pot still malt, Green Spot Single Pot Still is adored by many and has a robust flavour profile.
-It’s most recent award was in 2017, where it was given Gold at the Irish Whiskey Masters in the Irish Single Pot Still category.
+Another well-loved single pot still malt, Green Spot Single Pot Still is adored by many and has a robust flavor profile.
+Its most recent award was in 2017, where it was given Gold at the Irish Whiskey Masters in the Irish Single Pot Still category.

 The nose opens with a refreshing note of cut grass and tropical fruit.
-The palate has honeyed smoothness, with menthol, oak wood, vanilla and lots of spice.
-The finish is gentle and easy going, with more vanilla and oak.
+The palate has honeyed smoothness, with menthol, oak wood, vanilla, and lots of spice.
+The finish is gentle and easy-going, with more vanilla and oak.

 Named for the distillery where it was first made that has now closed, Powers John’s Lane is an excellent example of a single pot still Whiskey.
 It has been matured in Bourbon and olosoro sherry casks, giving it plenty of sweetness and spice.

 Already had some?
 Share your tasting notes and suggestions with us!
 And don't forget to browse our selection of best Irish Whiskeys under $100!